Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Methodology

 \subsection{Anatomy-XNet}

-The proposed anatomy-aware thoracic disease classification network is illustrated in Fig. \ref{anatomyxnet_archi}.
-We utilized transfer learning on DeneseNet-121 \cite{8099726} architecture pre-trained on the ImageNet \cite{5206848} and used it as our backbone model.
-The backbone model compresses the raw pixel-level information present in a CXR image to a high-level feature of lower-dimensional space.
-DenseNet-121 consists of four dense blocks (DB).
-The proposed AAA attention module operates on the high-level feature space encoded by these DBs.
-AAA enforces attention supervision to the salient regions of the feature space guided by the anatomy segmentation masks.
-Due to hardware constraints, we performed downsampling and upsampling on the anatomy segmentation masks and feature space to an intermediate shape before passing them to an AAA module.
-These recalibrated feature spaces from each of the AAA modules are pooled by PWAP layers (post-AAA) and concatenated together.
-Finally, this concatenated feature vector is passed to a fully connected layer for pathology classification.
-The different components of the proposed Anatomy-XNet architecture is described in the following sub-sections.
+The proposed Anatomy-XNet architecture is illustrated in Fig.~\ref{anatomyxnet_archi}.
+We utilize transfer learning on DenseNet-121 \cite{8099726} architecture pre-trained on the ImageNet and use it as our backbone model.
+The A\textsuperscript{3} modules operate on the high-level feature space encoded by the dense blocks (DB) to enforce attention supervision guided by the anatomy masks.
+We perform downsampling and upsampling on the anatomy masks and feature space to an intermediate shape before passing them to an A\textsuperscript{3} module.
+The different components of the proposed Anatomy-XNet are described in the following sub-sections.